Teaching literacy and history through Greek myths

 - Why are the ancient Greeks still important today?

 - Why do we still study the ancient Greeks today?

 An enquiry outcome

-Once you have chosen an enquiry question, it is important to create a clear outcome which will act as a framework for the children’s enquiry.
+Enquiry questions are best supported by a clear outcome task, which acts as a framework for the course as a whole.
 Here is one possible scenario using the seven topics listed above: